Skip to content

 maxOutputTokens: 1000

-• Agent mode is available via execute_agent() — it uses apiType: chat with an automatic tool-calling loop
+• Agent mode is available via turn() — it uses apiType: chat with an automatic tool-calling loop

 Connect to models deployed through Microsoft Foundry (Azure AI Services).
 This provider covers both Foundry project endpoints (the recommended approach) and classic Azure OpenAI endpoints (legacy).